raymondjustus/Tsuro/Tsuro/Planning/observer.md

   /**
    * Connects to a game via TCP using the information in the
-   * `gameConnection`.
+   * `ConnectionOptions`.
 This might include IP, port, login credentials,
    * or any other connection specifications.
    *
-   * @param {JSON} gameConnection the JSON options object for connection information *
+   * @param {JSON} ConnectionOptions the JSON options object for connection information *
-   * @returns {boolean} whether the connection was successful */ connectToGame(gameConnection: JSON): boolean;
+   * @returns {boolean} whether the connection was successful */ connectToGame(ConnectionOptions: JSON): boolean;

   /**
    * Disconnects this observer from that socket connection